lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # PSK usage for Session Resumption {#psk-resumption}

 This section defines how PSKs are used for session resumption in EDHOC.
-Following {{Section 4.2 of RFC9528}}, EDHOC_Exporter is used to derive both rPSK and rKID:
+Following {{Section 4.2 of RFC9528}}, EDHOC_Exporter is used to derive both resumption parameters rPSK and rKID:

 ~~~~~~~~~~~~
 rPSK = EDHOC_Exporter( 2, h'', resumption_psk_length )